 Q. When do I need to include page numbers?

-A. You need to include page numbers when making a direct quote, or when you are paraphrasing a specific idea or piece of information which can be found on a particular page or set of pages.
-Sometime you may find that you are summarizing an entire article or discussing a theme which runs though the whole of your source, in this case, you would not need page numbers.
+A. You need to include page numbers in your in-text citations when quoting directly from a source, or when you are paraphrasing a specific idea or piece of information which can be found on a particular page or set of pages.
+You do not need page numbers in your in-text citations if you are summarising an entire article or discussing a theme which runs though the whole of your source.

 Q. What if there is more than one author?